AppSecure-nrw/security-belts/green/static-analysis-for-all-self-written-components.md

-# Static analysis for all self-written components
+# Static Analysis for All Self-Written Components

 Use static code analysis tools to find security vulnerabilities in all self-written components.